Biradarvanshika/VoicePe/README.md

 <a href="https://github.com/Biradarvanshika/VoicePe/blob/main/LICENSE"><img src="https://img.shields.io/badge/license-MIT-blue" alt="License"></a>
 </p>

-🎯 The Problem
+## 🎯 The Problem

-For 500 million+ daily wage workers in India—the plumbers, painters, electricians, and construction laborers who build our nation—finding the next job is a daily, uncertain struggle.
+For **500 million+ daily wage workers** in India—the plumbers, painters, electricians, and construction laborers who build our nation—finding the next job is a daily, uncertain struggle.
 Mainstream job platforms like LinkedIn or Naukri are inaccessible, requiring smartphones, internet access, and literacy.
 This digital divide forces workers to rely on unreliable word-of-mouth or exploitative middlemen who often take a 20-30% cut of their meager earnings, perpetuating a cycle of instability and debt.

-🚀 Our Solution: VoicePe
+## 🚀 Our Solution: VoicePe

 VoicePe is a mobile job platform built for the real world.
-We are leveraging the most accessible technology available—the human voice—to create a fair and empowering job market.
+We are leveraging the most accessible technology available—**the human voice**—to create a fair and empowering job market.

-How it works:
+**How it works:**

-A worker calls our toll-free number.
+1. **A worker calls our toll-free number.**

-Our AI-powered IVR system speaks to them in their local language, registering their skill (e.g., "Plumber") and location (e.g., "Hyderabad").
+2. Our **AI-powered IVR system** speaks to them in their local language, registering their skill (e.g., "Plumber") and location (e.g., "Hyderabad").

-Employers post jobs via our simple website or even an SMS.
+3. **Employers post jobs** via our simple website or even an SMS.

-The system instantly matches the job with nearby, relevant workers and notifies them.
+4. The system **instantly matches** the job with nearby, relevant workers and notifies them.

-The employer and worker connect directly, with no commission or fees.
+5. The employer and worker connect directly, **with no commission or fees.**

-Vahan is LinkedIn for gig workers.
-VoicePe is the ambulance for invisible laborers.
+> Vahan is LinkedIn for gig workers. **VoicePe is the ambulance for invisible laborers.**

-✨ Features
+## ✨ Features

-Zero Literacy Required: A 100% voice-only interface for workers.
+* **Zero Literacy Required:** A 100% voice-only interface for workers.

-Works on Any Phone: No smartphone or app needed.
+* **Works on Any Phone:** No smartphone or app needed.
 Works perfectly on basic 2G feature phones.

-Multilingual Support: Designed for regional Indian languages and dialects.
+* **Multilingual Support:** Designed for regional Indian languages and dialects.

-Direct Hiring: Eliminates middlemen, ensuring fair wages for workers.
+* **Direct Hiring:** Eliminates middlemen, ensuring fair wages for workers.

-Simple Employer Portal: A clean, fast web interface for employers to post jobs in under 60 seconds.
+* **Simple Employer Portal:** A clean, fast web interface for employers to post jobs in under 60 seconds.

-🛠️ Technology Stack
+## 🛠️ Technology Stack

-Frontend (Website): React, Vite, Tailwind CSS
+* **Frontend (Website):** React, Vite, Tailwind CSS

-Backend (IVR System): Node.js, Express.js
+* **Backend (IVR System):** Node.js, Express.js

-Database: Supabase (PostgreSQL)
+* **Database:** Supabase (PostgreSQL)

-Telephony & Voice AI: Twilio (Voice, SMS, Speech-to-Text, Text-to-Speech)
+* **Telephony & Voice AI:** Twilio (Voice, SMS, Speech-to-Text, Text-to-Speech)

-Deployment: Vercel (for Frontend), Replit (for Backend)
+* **Deployment:** Vercel (for Frontend), Replit (for Backend)

-🏁 Getting Started (For Contributors)
+## 🏁 Getting Started (For Contributors)

 We are thrilled that you want to contribute to VoicePe!
-To get the project running locally, please follow the detailed instructions in our CONTRIBUTING.md file.
+To get the project running locally, please follow the detailed instructions in our **CONTRIBUTING.md** file.

-🤝 How to Contribute
+## 🤝 How to Contribute

 Contributions are the lifeblood of open source.
 We welcome contributions of all forms, from fixing typos and improving documentation to implementing major features.

-Find an issue you'd like to work on from our Issues Page.
-Look for issues labeled good first issue if you're new!
+1. Find an issue you'd like to work on from our [Issues Page](https://github.com/Biradarvanshika/VoicePe/issues).
+Look for issues labeled `good first issue` if you're new!

-Comment on the issue to let us know you're working on it.
+2. Comment on the issue to let us know you're working on it.

-Follow the guidelines in our CONTRIBUTING.md file to submit your work.
+3. Follow the guidelines in our **CONTRIBUTING.md** file to submit your work.

-Please read our CODE_OF_CONDUCT.md to understand our community standards.
+4. Please read our **CODE_OF_CONDUCT.md** to understand our community standards.

-📄 License
+## 📄 License

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE](https://github.com/Biradarvanshika/VoicePe/blob/main/LICENSE) file for details.

 <p align="center">
 Made with ❤️ for the hands that build our nation.